I write as a hobby and have a wide range of interests from automobile racing to military history.

 Street Stocks and Pure Stocks

 Super Stocks are the next highest stock car class of racing at the local dirt track.
 Very similar in appearance to street stocks, super stocks allow more modifications to the engine and are capable of producing between 500 and 550 horsepower.
 Depending on track they can be called super stocks, sportsman, or limited late models.
 Super stocks have the same body rules as dirt late models and super late models with the main difference typically being maximum engine displacement size, certain required cylinder head angles, maximum compression ratios, and maximum carburetor size.
 Suspension rules typically forbid the use of expensive canister shocks.
-Tire choice is also limited to a spec tires usually produced by the Hoosier Tire.
+Tire choice is also limited to spec tires usually produced by the Hoosier Tire.

 Dirt Late Model